MADNMD/SharedTrip-React-Project/README.md

    - Configure your app settings and deploy your React app

    # Usage
-   Once you've created your cluster, set up the server, and deployed the Angular app, you can access and interact with the app using the provided URLs.
+   Once you've created your cluster, set up the server, and deployed the React app, you can access and interact with the app using the provided URLs.

    # API Endpoints: